 Michelle provides Rune Readings

 Readers are there to offer guidance and help to their clients.
-They are ‘spiritual counselors’ who have also experienced life’s ups and downs and by connecting with their intuitive/spiritual energy along with their personal experience are able to offer guidance and advice.
+They are ‘spiritual counsellors’ who have also experienced life’s ups and downs and by connecting with their intuitive/spiritual energy and personal experience are able to offer guidance and advice.
 Readers do not tell clients what to do, they provide what one could call a ‘weather forecast’ and it is up to the client whether they wish to ‘take their boat out’.